 The SQL language has been a data querying standard for many, many years.
-This article describes the history of the language and its origins.

 The advent of new data architectures to the mainstream market seemed to threaten the future of the SQL.
 The REST APIs, custom querying languages and data interfaces seemed to gain momentum.